Guide Updated April 28, 2026 · 8 min read

 The bottom line

-The safest credential is the one that doesn't exist. x402 payments eliminate credentials entirely.
-Managed capabilities reduce your credential surface to a single Rhumb API key.
+The safest credential is the one that doesn't exist. x402 is the no-credential payment rail when per-call payment is the point.
+Managed capabilities reduce your credential surface to a single governed API key.
+Agent Vault is the middle path when you need provider control without exposing raw provider secrets everywhere.
 BYOK gives you full control when you need it.

-Pick the mode that matches your trust model.
+Pick the path that matches your trust model.
 Store credentials in the highest-security option available.
 Be specific about what you're protecting against.

 Your agents are only as secure as their weakest credential.